TABLE OF CONTENTS

 13. Chicken satay

 Satay is a super kid-friendly way to serve chicken.
-It's traditionally made with peanut sauce but Nom Nom Paleo has a great nut-free version.
+It's traditionally made with peanut sauce, but there are also some great nut-free versions.

 14. Trail mix

-You can easily make your own trail mix with things like raw or roasted pumpkin seeds, sunflower seeds, dehydrated berries (we like Natierra), and of course, our grain-free puffs!
+You can easily make your own trail mix with things like raw or roasted pumpkin seeds, sunflower seeds, freeze dried berries, and of course, our grain-free baby puffs!

 15. Egg salad